On the foundations and applications of Lorentz-Finsler Geometry

-\begin{rem} From Remarks \ref{r_gradiente} and \ref{r_gradiente_temporal}, the definition of gradient is straightforward for any smooth function $f:M\rightarrow \R$ in the Finsler case and, in the Lorentz-Finsler one, when $f$ is a temporal function (i.e. $df_p$ is a timelike form for each $p \in M$) or just whenever $df_p$ is a causal form for all~$p$. \end{rem}
+\begin{rem} From Remarks \ref{r_gradiente} and \ref{r_gradiente_temporal}, the definition of gradient is straightforward for any smooth function $f:M\rightarrow \R$ in the Finsler case and, in the Lorentz-Finsler one, when $f$ is a {\em temporal function} (i.e. $df_p$ is a timelike form for each $p \in M$) as well as when $df_p$ is a causal form for all~$p$. \end{rem}